 Have you ever wondered how to find the weather details of your home town from command line in Linux without installing any additional software/applications?
 No?
-No problem.
-It is easier than you think!
-You don’t have to install any extra utilities.
-We can just use the‘curl’ command, which is installed by default in most Linux and Unix distributions, to display the weather details right from the Terminal itself.
+Well, It is easier than you think!
+You don't have to install any additional utilities.
+Just use the 'curl' command, which is installed by default in most Linux and Unix distributions, to display the weather details right from the Terminal itself.

-If Curl is not installed, you can install it as shown below depending upon the Linux distribution you use.
+If curl program is not installed, you can install it as shown below depending upon the Linux distribution you use.

 On Arch Linux and its derivatives: